codophilic/Learn-Java/Java-I.md

 Parameterized constructor of Y
 ```

-- If you see ,X default constructor is called and Y parameterize constructor is called.
-How will you call X parameterizec constructor? simple just pass int value into the `super` .
+- If you see, `X` default constructor is called and `Y` parameterize constructor is called.
+How will you call `X` parameterized constructor? simple just pass int value into the `super` .

 ```
 class X{